Looking to publish? Meet your dream editor, designer and marketer on Reedsy.

 • Separate your paragraphs with a simple blank line

-• Avoid indented paragraphs, colored fonts, or excessive bold and italics
+• Avoid indented paragraphs, colored fonts, or excessive bold and/or italic words

 💼 A query letter is effectively a business email, so keep it as clean and professional as possible.

-Similar formatting rules apply to the first few chapters of your manuscript, which you’re often asked to send alongside the letter.
-To ensure it looks professional and ready to impress, download our free template below:
+Similar formatting rules apply to the first few chapters of your manuscript, which authors are often asked to send alongside the letter.
+Use the template in our downloadable query kit to ensure your letter looks professional and ready to impress (see the top of this post).

 8. Hire a professional editor for a query letter review

-Why is getting a professional query letter review so much better than, say, having a friend read it over?
-Well, because you can work with an editor who’s actually been an acquiring editor for a publisher, or maybe even an agent themselves.
+Why is getting a query letter review from a professional so much better than, say, having a friend read it over?
+Well, you’ll be able to work with an editor who’s actually been an acquiring editor for a publisher, or maybe even an agent themselves.
 This insider industry knowledge can be a game-changer for authors struggling to sell their books.

-Not to mention that, compared to most editing costs, the cost of a query letter review is a real bargain — most Reedsy editors charge between $50 and $150 for this service.
+And compared to most editing costs, the cost of a query letter review is a real bargain — most Reedsy editors charge between $50 and $250 for this service.
 Considering that a compelling query letter could be your gateway to a generous advance and lucrative career as an author, it might be the best return on investment you'll ever get.

 And that concludes our post on how to write a query letter!
-To see a few query letter examples (and what you can expect from a query letter review), check out the next post in this series.
-We've posted five examples of query letters from a range of genres that have been reviewed and improved by Reedsy editors.
+To see more query letter examples (and what you can expect from a query letter review), check out Part 3 in this series.
+We've posted letters from a range of genres that have been reviewed and improved by our very own Reedsy editors!

 16 responses